 The annual lighting of a 41-foot-tall Christmas tree, a visit from Santa Claus, trackless train rides for kids, live music and plenty of vendors on hand make this celebration an equally great event for families and a fun date idea.
 Arrive a tad early to join in on the Holiday Sip & Shop to knock out some shopping at local retailers like Peter Millar, Quail Ridge Books, Scout & Molly's plus more while enjoying complimentary hot chocolate and cider.

 The North Carolina Chinese Lantern Festival puts hundreds of larger-than-life lanterns on display at Cary's Koka Booth Amphitheatre, creating an incredible, colorful adventure for you to walk through during the holiday season.
-In all, the lanterns and more than 15,000 LED lights make up 20 distinct displays, including a 200-foot-long, 21-foot-tall Chinese Dragon that sits on Symphony Lake.
+In all, the lanterns and more than 15,000 LED lights make up 20 distinct displays, including a 200-foot-long, 21-foot-tall mythical phoenix that sits on Symphony Lake.

 Based on the animated television special "Rudolph The Red-Nosed Reindeer" and the stage production directed and conceived by Jeff Frank and First Stage, the characters you know and love-Rudolph, the Abominable Snowman, Santa and Mrs. Claus and more-come to life in this Broadway Series South production.

 Holiday Express at Pullen Park, early-to-mid Dec.
 2020

 This year-round favorite destination for families is now all dressed up for the holiday season, festively decorated with thousands of lights.
 The major attractions?
 A rideable, miniature train that meanders through and around the park plus a carousel that keeps kids of all ages happy for hours.
 Note: This incredibly-popular event sells out quickly when tickets go on sale in mid-July—mark your calendars to plan ahead for next year!